Pixailz/ft_traceroute/README.md

 1. fix flag at the end pop `unknown host`
 1. fix getting weird result in `ft_i4toh`
-1. fix header of stat when `-r` is not present
 1. sort ip on prob, so different ip could be spotted more easily